ctechfilmuniversity/splee_data_viz/README.md

 # SPLEE / Panopticum News

-**Panopticum News** is an experimental project that explores new forms of engagement with news media through data-driven visualizations.
+**Panopticum News** is an applied design project that explores new forms of engagement with news media through data visualizations.
 The goal is to challenge traditional ways of consuming online news by highlighting patterns, biases, and structures in large-scale news datasets.

 This work is part of the broader research project **SPLEE** – _Scalable Practices for a Living, Experimental Europe_, which investigates alternative modes of digital public discourse.
 More information about SPLEE can be found here: [https://difgl.de/projekte/splee/](https://difgl.de/projekte/splee/)